Ossie Mazengarb: Biography

 Alongside Alfred North, Mazengarb was appointed King's Counsel on 18 April 1947.
 In the 1953 Coronation Honours, Mazengarb was appointed a Commander of the Order of the British Empire, for charitable and public services, especially in the field of law.

 A well-known public appointment was in 1954, by the National government of the time, to chair the Special Committee on Moral Delinquency in Children and Adolescents, otherwise better known as the Mazengarb Report.

 On 6 April 1920 at St John's Church in Invercargill, Mazengarb married Margaret Isabel Campbell.
 The couple had three daughters.
 Mazengarb died in Wellington on 27 November 1963.

+Mazengarb was well known for his voluntary and philanthropic involvement in organisations such as the New Zealand Hemophilia Society, Wellington Rose Society, Kelliher Art Competition Trust, New Zealand Road Safety Council, Masonic Grand Lodge, and participation on the Board of Governors at Queen Margaret College.
+By far his most notable contribution was to the establishment of Heritage Incorporated, colloquially known as the Heritage Movement.
+A year before his death in 1963 the lawyer published The Story of Heritage: An Epic of Accomplishment through Faith and an Earnest of More to be Done on the work of the movement.